hiddenlayer2020/ML-Job-Scheduler-MLFS/README.md

-# Job Scheduling for Large-Scale Machine Learning Clusters.
-[PDF](https://dl.acm.org/doi/pdf/10.1145/3386367.3432588)
+# Job Scheduling for Large-Scale Machine Learning Clusters

 MLFS is a machine learning job feature based job scheduler for machine learning clusters running both data parallelism and model parallelism machine learning jobs.
-The detail of the paper can be found in Conext-ClusterML-camera-ready-version.pdf
+The corresponding research work is published in CoNEXT 2020.
+Please click [here](https://dl.acm.org/doi/pdf/10.1145/3386367.3432588) for the detail of the paper.

 ### Prerequisites
 - Install prerequisites (tested with Ubuntu 16.04, Tensorflow v1.8.0)